 Lévika Gonzalez, winner of the 2018 BMP Scholarship, with jury member François Riendeau, Lola Landes, Executive Director of the BMP Foundation, and Rosane Rivard, member of the jury.

-The BMP Foundation Scholarship Program is open to graduating students from Brome-Missisquoi high schools who are pursuing studies in health care.
+The BMP Scholarship – Health Care is open to graduating students from Brome-Missisquoi high schools who are pursuing studies in health care.
 The program is designed to encourage local students to pursue a career in health care and, at the same time, to develop a positive working relationship between the community and the BMP Hospital.

 BMP Foundation Scholarship Program

-1) To encourage and assist students in the region to undertake or pursue college studies in the health field and subsequently a career in this field;
+- To encourage and assist local students to undertake or pursue college studies in the field of health or nursing, depending on the scholarship provided.;

-The program is accessible to high school students from the Brome-Missisquoi region, namely Massey-Vanier High School – French and English (Cowansville), Wilfrid-Léger School (Waterloo) and Jean-Jacques Bertrand School (Farnham) who wish to undertake or pursue college studies (CEGEP) in a health-related field represented within the Hospital.
+The program is accessible to high school students from the Brome-Missisquoi region, namely Massey-Vanier High School – French and English (Cowansville), Wilfrid-Léger School (Waterloo) and Jean-Jacques Bertrand School (Farnham) who wish to undertake or pursue college studies (CEGEP) in a health-related field represented within the Hospital as well as in the field of nursing care.

 - Program Details

-The recipient will receive a $1,000 scholarship (awarded in two instalments), renewable each year of their CEGEP studies, for a maximum of three years.
+The two recipients will each receive a $1,000 scholarship (awarded in two instalments), renewable each year of their CEGEP studies, for a maximum of three years.

 - Application Requirements